 Using SAP Units of Measure in Manufacturing Plants

-The personnel setting up new items in inventory must understand how each product is packaged and sold.
-They generally should know the size of the items and the packaging required.
-For instance, an item may be shipped one at a time in a 'box'.
-Or the item may be normally shipped 12 to a box and 20 boxes of the part on the pallet.
-They must understand how to define the 'package types' and the 'Units of measure' and how to set up an item with default packaging.
+Personnel tasked with setting up new items in inventory need to understand how each product is packaged and sold.
+Knowledge of item sizes and the necessary packaging is crucial.
+For instance, an item may typically be shipped one at a time in a box or 12 items per box, with 20 boxes on a pallet.
+It's vital for these team members to define 'package types' and 'units of measure' accurately, ensuring each item has default packaging configured correctly.

 Setting up New Items